 For more information, click here.

-Open to groups of up to 4 individuals aged between 11 and 18 submitting in a single entry.
+Open to school groups or individuals aged between 11 and 18 submitting in a single entry each.

 The Group Entry category entitles 4 friends to enter in whichever categories you choose.